-Social media juggernauts like Facebook and YouTube have embraced vertical video formats in recent years.
+Social media juggernauts like Facebook have embraced vertical video formats in recent years.
+Even YouTube dabbles in vertical video.
 The newer generation of social media apps, like Snapchat and Tik Tok, use vertical video almost exclusively.
-While most platforms now support (and even prefer) vertical video, they each have different standards.
-Here’s a look at what you need to know to make vertical videos that work on the most popular social media platforms.
+While most platforms now support (and even prefer) vertical video, they each have different standards for vertical video dimensions.
+Here’s everything you must know to make vertical videos that fit the most popular social media platforms.

-Using the right aspect ration helps your video display correctly and prevents distortion or clipping.
-For a more comprehensive look at aspect ratios read our complete guide to aspect ratios.
+Using the right dimensions and aspect ratio helps your video display correctly and prevents distortion or clipping.
+People are more likely to watch a video that seems high quality.

 Tips for shooting vertical video: